ChristianKoplenig/ChristianKoplenig/README.md

 ## About
-I belive in technology to help us solve problems.
+I belive in technology to help us solve certain problems.
-I think energy consumption is one problem that needs to be solved.
+I think energy consumption is one of those problems.
+I would like to help people solving this problem.

+## Professional Interests
 - Application design
 - Data analysis
-- Environment - Digitalization
 - IoT
 - Obsidian